 Why Multiplex CRISPR?

-Multiplex CRISPR gene editing has many applications, including multi-gene knockout, large-scale genomic modification, and CRISPR genome editing with reduced off-target activity.
+There are many CRISPR applications that benefit from Multiplexing, including multi-gene knockout, large-scale genomic modification, and CRISPR genome editing with reduced off-target activity.

 Multi-Gene Knockout (KO)

 Multi-gene KO is the most obvious and conceptually straightforward application of multiplex CRISPR gene editing.
 Simply deliver more than one guide RNA (each targeting a different gene) to your cells along with a CRISPR nuclease.
 This process, however, is not so straightforward in practice because the editing efficiency of a double KO will be invariably lower than a single KO.
 Lower efficiency means you will need to screen more clones to obtain one with a double KO.
 Triple KOs and higher are certainly possible with CRISPR.
 However, they may require multiple rounds of gene editing, or significant optimization, to accomplish.

 Multi-gene KO is particularly useful for targeting redundant genes, or when weak phenotypes are observed with single gene KO.